srfrnk/superman/README.md

 $ superman

 Set your browser proxy settings to use localhost:#### as proxy for all calls except 'localhost'. #### being the proxy port superman is setup for. (default is 8000)
+Use the browser to configure superman by going to http://localhost:####/superman

 Three ways to configure Superman:
 * Settings file